Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ## Project Highlight

-## One of the most complex analysises is ....
+## 1.One of the most complex analysises is exploring different types of trips coming in or out of San Francisco.
-Exploring different types of trips coming in or out of San Francisco is a bit tricky.
 First of all, I need to select all trips that either have start station or end station in San Francisco.
 To do so, I created an additional table that contains all bike-share stations in San Franciso and inner join it with the able trip.

 <img src="static/Q3_SQL.1.PNG" style="width:500px; height:600px;">